Gluten-Free Diet Review

 Grocery Shopping List

-Here is a list of suggested gluten-free-friendly foods you can purchase at your local grocery store as you try out a gluten-free diet.
-Try to avoid gluten-free snack foods as much as possible and purchase whole foods, like fruits and vegetables, as often as you can.
+Here is a list of suggested gluten free-friendly foods you can purchase at your local grocery store as you try out a gluten free diet plan for beginners.
+Try to avoid gluten free snack foods as much as possible and purchase whole foods, like fruits and vegetables, as often as you can.

 - Meat, poultry and fish